sjulier/Refactored_ORB_SLAM2/README.md

 You should be able to build by running:

-./Build.sh
+`./Build.sh`

+to build a debug version.
+To build a release version, type:

+`./Build.sh Release`

+If you want to avoid typing `./Install/bin` everywhere, run this command from the command line:

+`set PATH=$PATH:$PWD/Install/bin`

 ##### Difference on execution against original  ORB_SLAM2:

-1. The executable location is changed to  `./Build/${build_type}/Source/Examples/Monocular/`
+1. All executables are installed in `./Install/bin` and a suffix is used to denote debug builds.

-   For instance, if you want to run mono_kitti with the default Build.sh file setting, the executable is located at `./Build/Debug/Source/Examples/Monocular/mono_kitti`
+   For instance, if you want to run mono_kitti with the default Build.sh file setting, the executable is located at `./Install/bin/mono_kitti_d`

-2. The setting file directory is prepended with default location at `./Source/Examples/`, therefore only filename is required for the yaml files.
+2. The standard ORB vocabulary is loaded by default and does not have to be specified on the command line.
+(It is installed in `./Install/var/lib/orbslam2` subdirectory).
+The system will try to load the binary version of the vocabulary.
+If it is not able to, it will load the text version, convert it, and save the binary version to the same directory.
+This speeds up start up times from several seconds to less than 0.5s.

-3. Therefore, a example command for running KITTI00 dataset would be:
+3. The standard settings files are installed in `./Install/etc/orbslam2/Monocular`.
+You do not need to specify the directory.
+Therefore, a example command for running KITTI00 (using a debug build) is:

+   `./Install/bin/mono_kitti_d KITTI00-02.yaml ${your_kitti_dataset_folder}/sequences/00`

+ The release build would be:

-   `./Build/Debug/Source/Examples/Monocular/mono_kitti KITTI00-02.yaml ${your_kitti_dataset_folder}/sequences/00`
+   `./Install/bin/mono_kitti KITTI00-02.yaml ${your_kitti_dataset_folder}/sequences/00`

-4. To simplify development, if you go to the directory:

-   `cd ./Build/Debug/Source/Examples/Monocular`

-   You can run the code from:
+If you have set the `PATH` variable as specified above, you can change it to:

-   `./mono_kitti KITTI00-02.yaml ${your_kitti_dataset_folder}/sequences/00`
+   `mono_kitti KITTI00-02.yaml ${your_kitti_dataset_folder}/sequences/00`

-   You can recompile code changes from:

-   `make`

 On linux it is highly recommend you get used to using valgrind.
 See https://www.valgrind.org/docs/manual/quick-start.html